Interview recorded on 30 December 2022

 Resonance Ensemble has previously played Prokofiev’s very popular Symphony No. 1 – the Classical Symphony and, although his Fifth and Sixth Symphonies are also frequently played and recorded, the less often heard Seventh is perhaps the composer’s most gorgeously tuneful and harmonically adventurous.
 Less dramatic and aggressive than some of Prokofiev’s earlier symphonies, the Seventh is a heart-felt and lyrical masterpiece that will remind listeners of his uplifting and moving Romeo and Juliet ballet music.

-Resonance Ensemble's Waifs & Strays concert is on Sunday 6 April at The Piano in Christchurch
+Resonance Ensemble's Waifs & Strays concert was on Sunday 6 April at The Piano in Christchurch

 Waifs & Strays